 Making the most of your student credit card

-Start maximizing your value by getting familiar with all that your card has to offer.
-For example, if you qualify for a 0% intro APR on new purchases for a few months, you may want to apply when you know you have a large purchase coming up and could benefit from some extra time to pay it off interest-free.
+If you qualify for a 0% intro APR offer on new purchases, you may want to apply when you know you have a large purchase coming up and could benefit from some extra time to pay it off interest-free.

-But the greatest benefit of opening a student credit card can have much more lasting effects on your personal finances.
-The earlier you’re able to begin developing your credit history and building your credit score, the better you can set yourself up for future financial success.
+But the greatest benefit of opening a student credit card is the lasting effect on your personal finances.
+The earlier you’re able to begin building your credit history and your credit score, the better you can set yourself up for future financial success.
 A good credit score can be key to everything from renting an apartment to qualifying for a mortgage to getting approved for a more premium rewards credit card.

 Read more: